-- strong interest in public economics and especially for students who might be heading to graduate school in economics. - (Some years, there will be more time for covering the appendices than others, but they have rarely been covered at WVU.) - B. In a competitive democracy, political outcomes reflect the perspective of the median voter. - i.
-If we accept the median voter model as a first approximation of political decision making in democracies, the current deficit reflects the fiscal circumstances and discount rate of the median voter at a given moment, and the cumulative debt is a consequence of the series of median voter preferences, circumstances, and political incentives in previous periods. - The median voter is the voter whose ideal fiscal package lies exactly in the middle of all voter ideal points. - The median voter model and related public choice models were covered in handout 6. - ii.
-The median voter model allows us to use "single decision-maker" models to characterize a variety of debt-taxation choices. - iii.
+- A. The appendices below are based on Congleton's 1992 survey of issues regarding the political economy of debt, which still provide a good overview of issues associated with the politics of debt finance. - For this class, only those covered in lecture are relevant.
+The other material is included in the appendices for students with a strong interest in public economics and especially for students who might be heading to graduate school in economics. - (Some years, there will be more time for covering the appendices than others, but they have rarely been covered at WVU.) - B. In a competitive democracy, political outcomes reflect the perspective of the median voter. - i.
+If we accept the median voter model as a first approximation of political decision making in democracies, the current deficit reflects the fiscal circumstances and discount rate of the median voter at a given moment, and the cumulative debt is a consequence of the series of median voter preferences, circumstances, and political incentives in previous periods. - The median voter is the voter whose ideal fiscal package lies exactly in the middle of all voter ideal points. - The median voter model and related public choice models were covered in handout 6. - The median voter model allows us to use "single decision-maker" models to characterize a variety of debt-taxation choices.

+ii.
 The next few sections provide overviews of reasons why the median voter might prefer debt finance to tax finance (at the margin).

-VII.
-Appendix: Richardian-Barro Equivalence and the Median Voter
+Appendix I: Ricardian-Barro Equivalence and the Median Voter